ihebbenaziz/pingpong/README.md

 CLI:

-For the CLI you should install python, the requests library (pip install requests) and then run the script under /CLI/CLI.py specifying the endpoint and the value of the header x-secret-key, exapmple: py CLI.py "http://localhost:5000/ping" 4
+For the CLI you should install python, the requests library (pip install requests) and then run the script under /CLI/CLI.py specifying the endpoint and the value of the header x-secret-key, exapmple: py CLI.py "http://localhost:5000/ping" 4 (py CLI.py endpoint x_secret_key_header_value)